 5. If they’re from a Dating App, it’s Probably a Date

-People use the platform Tinder to match with people in your area who are looking for love.
+People use the social media platform Tinder to match with people in your area who are looking for love.
 Usually if you swipe right, the other person will ask to see you.
-Tinder matches are basically a guarantee date scenario, unless you explicitly agree to stick to a one night stand.
+Tinder matches are basically a guarantee real date scenario, unless you explicitly agree to stick to a one night stand.
 This is a fool-proof way to know if someone is interested in you.

 6. Flow of the Conversation

 Naturally, you want to ask personal questions when getting to know someone.
 I’ve been hit with big-picture questions like, “Where do you see yourself in 10 years?” after meeting someone for the first time.
 But if your conversations feel comfortable and continuous, that’s a good sign you’re opening up.
-A question like, “How many kids do you want?” can reveal your partner’s intentions but depending on the vibes, it could be a normal question to talk about.
+A question like, “How many kids do you want?” can reveal your partner’s romantic intentions but depending on the vibes, it could be a normal question to talk about.

 7. The Location

 A board game night differs from a sit-down dinner.
 The activity can determine the nature and intention of the hangout.
 If you’re going to a Soul Cycle class, they’re not looking to see how you can dress to impress.
-Location matters.
+Meet up location matters.
 If you’re going to a movie, then you won’t be spending too much time talking to them.
 On the other hand, dining at a place with a waiter leaves you an ample amount of time to converse.

 8. Body language is Important